zefdelgadillo/gcs-fixity-function/README.md

 The script here is a Cloud Function that listens on changes to a GCS bucket, then pulls metadata to create a manifest file with the md5sum, and save that information in BigQuery for reporting and audit purposes.

-Here is an example file structure for a bag titled `my-bag`.
-Archived files should be uploaded into a `data/` directory.
+The script supports as many bags as you'd like to define for a single Bucket.
+A Bag is defined as a directory containing a `data/` directory.
+The example below constitutes 3 different bags: `col1/bag1`, `col1/bag2`, and `col1/bag1`.
+Bags can be nested in collections or folders as long as they contain a `data/` directory.
 ```
 .
+.
+├── col1
+│   ├── bag1
+│   │   └── data
-├── my-bag
+│   │       ├── a
-│   ├── manifest-md5sum.txt
+│   │       ├── b
+│   │       └── c
+│   └── bag2
 │       └── data
+│           ├── a
+│           ├── b
+│           └── c
+├── col2
+│   ├── bag1
+│   │   └── data
+│   │       ├── a
-│       ├── file1.zip
+│   │       ├── b
-│       └── file2.zip
+│   │       └── c
 ```

 ## Setup